MedBot-team/NaBot/docs/installation-guide.md

-# MedBot Installation Guide
+# NaBot Installation Guide

-MedBot can be installed from its source code or by docker images.
+NaBot can be installed from its source code or by docker images.

 ---
-## Install MedBot by docker
+## Install NaBot by docker

 1. Install [docker-compose](https://docs.docker.com/compose/install/)